tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The server processes the ClientHello and determines the appropriate cryptographic parameters for the connection.
-It then responds with its own ServerHello, which indicates the negotiated connection parameters. [{{server-hello}}].
+It then responds with its own ServerHello ({{server-hello}}), which indicates the negotiated connection parameters.
 The combination of the ClientHello and the ServerHello determines the shared keys.
 If (EC)DHE key establishment is in use, then the ServerHello contains a "key_share" extension with the server's ephemeral